-For an onsen-and-fall-colors combo, we bring you 10 locations that will broaden your Japan horizons and offer the perfect weekend getaway across Japan — from northern-most Hokkaido south to the remote island region of Shikoku.
+For an onsen-and-fall-colors combo, we bring you 10 locations that will broaden your Japan horizons and offer the perfect weekend getaway across Japan — from northernmost Hokkaido all the way south to the remote island region of Shikoku.

 1. Jozankei Onsen, Hokkaido Prefecture

 This hot spring town is just an hour’s drive from Sapporo.
 Statues of kappa, a Japanese water sprite, decorate Jozankei adding to the magical ambience of this quaint hamlet in the mountains.
-During the month of October, take a ride on the Kouyou Kappa Bus, a tour that offers a 60-minute scenic ride of the best spots to take in Jozankei’s fall foliage.
+Take a ride on the Kouyou Kappa Bus, a tour that offers a 60-minute scenic ride of the best spots to take in Jozankei’s fall foliage.
 The tour also includes a stop at the exhibition room of the Ainu Culture Promotion Center.
 The bus has already started running and will be available until October 21.
 Read more about Jozankei Onsen.

 2. Kuroyu Onsen, Akita Prefecture

 In operation since the Edo period, Kuroyu Onsen is one of seven hot springs located in Nyuto Onsen Village, an area within the sprawling Towada Hachimantai National Park.
 At Kuroyu Onsen, you can try out konyoku rotemburo, mixed gender open-air bathing, in addition to its indoor baths.
-All baths on-site offer an incredible view of untouched nature and are especially beautiful in October when the leaves change color.
+All baths on-site offer an incredible view of untouched nature and are especially beautiful in October/November when the leaves change color.
 For perfect hiking spots nearby, see more on Kuroyu Onsen.

 3. Naruko Onsen, Miyagi Prefecture